 Next, we head to Nabegataki Falls, located 2 km away from the Sakamoto Zenzo Museum and HokonomiyaShrine.

-The Nabegataki Falls is a waterfall about 20 meters wide and 10 meters high.
-You can enter from underneath and see the waterfalls from behind.
+The Nabegataki Falls is about 20 meters wide and 10 meters high.
+You can actually go behind the waterfall and see it from the back.

-Morita: “Timothy, you can also see this waterfall from behind.
-An eruption of Mount Aso over 90,000 years ago left a deposit of pyroclastic flow on the sandy gravel riverbed, which solidified into rock due to the heat and pressure.
-The softer layer underneath that hardened rock was then eroded by the water flow, creating the space behind this waterfall.”
+Morita: "Timothy, you can also view this waterfall from behind.
+Over 90,000 years ago, an eruption of Mount Aso left a deposit of pyroclastic flow on the sandy gravel riverbed.
+The heat and pressure solidified it into rock.
+The softer layer underneath was eroded by the water flow, creating the space behind the waterfall."

 Cuisine Rakuda: Enjoying the Chef Special ‘Aka-Beef’ on a Terrace Overlooking Aso

-After enjoying the beautiful natural scenes of the Sakamoto Zenzo Art Museum, Hokonomiya Shrine, and Nabegataki Falls, Morita and Timothy head to lunch at a French restaurant in Minami-Aso called Cuisine Rakuda.
-Timothy seemed particularly excited about this restaurant, as it is one of the locations listed in the Michelin Guide Kumamoto/Oita 2018 Special Edition.
-On their way there, Mr. Morita tells Timothy about Akaushi Beef as they watch the passing scenery of the outer rim of the crater of Mt.
-Aso.
+After enjoying the beautiful natural scenes at the Sakamoto Zenzo Art Museum, Hokonomiya Shrine, and Nabegataki Falls, Morita and Timothy head to lunch at a French restaurant in Minami-Aso called Cuisine Rakuda.
+Timothy is particularly excited about this restaurant because it is featured in the Michelin Guide Kumamoto/Oita 2018 Special Edition.
+On their way there, Mr. Morita talks to Timothy about Akaushi Beef as they admire the passing scenery of the outer rim of Mount Aso's crater.

-Morita: “Akaushi Beef may be famous here in Aso, however the reason we even have Akaushihere is because of the caldera.
-The upper part of the outer rim surrounding the Aso caldera is a grassland.
-It was the ancestors of these Akaushi cattle were used to carry grass from the grasslands to the basin of the caldera.”
+Morita: "Akaushi Beef is famous here in Aso, and we have it thanks to the caldera.
+The upper part of the outer rim surrounding the Aso caldera is grassland.
+The ancestors of these Akaushi cattle were used to carry grass from the grasslands to the basin of the caldera."

-Timothy: “Were they normal agricultural cattle at first?”
+Timothy: "Were they just regular agricultural cattle at first?"

-Morita: “Yes.
-The basin of the Aso caldera was unsuitable for farming rice as it was filled with volcanic ash.
-In order to improve the quality of the soil, the cattle were used to bring grass from the outer ring of the mountain into the basin, which was then composted and mixed into the soil.”
+Morita: "Yes.
+The basin of the Aso caldera was filled with volcanic ash, making it unsuitable for farming rice.
+To improve the soil quality, cattle were used to bring grass from the outer ring of the mountain into the basin.
+The grass was then composted and mixed into the soil."

 Timothy: "And now, those cattle are used as a source of food."

-Morita: “Well, agricultural cattle are not typically suitable as food, so they were crossbred with the Swiss Simmental cattle.
-That cross between the two breeds is what gave birth to the improved cattle now used to farm Aso’s famous Akaushi Beef.”
+Morita: "That's right.
+Agricultural cattle aren't typically good for meat, so they were crossbred with Swiss Simmental cattle.
+This crossbreeding resulted in the improved cattle we now use for Aso's famous Akaushi Beef."

 We arrive at Cuisine Rakuda.
 The restaurant is located just behind National Highway 28, and feels somewhat like a hidden retreat.